-Special Instructions for Collaborative, Inter- or Multi-disciplinary Projects: Multiple faculty members who are proposing to work collaboratively on a single interdisciplinary or multidisciplinary project should submit one joint proposal that follows the format described above, with these alterations:
+Special Instructions for Collaborative, Inter- or Multi-disciplinary Projects: Multiple faculty members who are proposing to engage collaboratively on a single interdisciplinary or multidisciplinary project should submit one joint proposal that follows the format described above, with these alterations:

-a) The Cover Page must include the information for each collaborating faculty member, b) The Project and Learning Plan may be up to three pages, and must include an additional section IV (within the 3-page limit) describing the collaborative nature of the project, including the specific, necessary roles of each faculty member and their students, and how the faculty members will jointly mentor the student(s).
+- a) The Cover Page must include the information for each collaborating faculty member, - b) The Project and Learning Plan may be up to three pages, and must include an additional section IV (within the 3-page limit) describing the collaborative nature of the project, including the specific, necessary roles of each faculty member and their students, and how the faculty members will jointly mentor the student(s).
+Such joint projects must have at least a 1:1 faculty-student ratio.